 Elma Hodžić: “Bosnia is My Home”

 PETER KORCHNAK: Spilling over from Bosnian ethno-politics, with structural problems in large part created by the Dayton Agreement, a general sense of dismay and powerlessness at the lack of prospects in a dire, corrupt economy are just some of the reasons for the country’s high emigration rates.
 Pre-Covid official unemployment stood at over 18 percent; between 2014 and 2019, some 175,000 people left Bosnia for better prospects abroad, and 7 in 10 Bosnians are dissatisfied with where their country is headed.
 It’s worse for Bosnians aged 20 to 34: unemployment stands at nearly 50 percent and, between 1996 and 2018, Bosnia lost more than 150,000 people in that “young” age bracket.
 So I have to ask Elma, a Bosnian at the turn of her thirties, about her reasons for staying.

 I really feel that Bosnia-Herzegovina is my home.
 I really and firmly believe that our small steps can make big changes.
-I was very lucky to be one of the few art historians of my generation to find a job, and I think that this job is just a job which you develop from 8 o’clock until 4, it’s a mission, and I think I found my place here.
+I was very lucky to be one of the rarest art historians of my generation that found a job, and I think that this job is just a job which you develop from 8 o’clock until 4, it’s a mission, and I think I found my place here.